 Students live with local British students or international students from around the world.
 Accommodation options include university residence halls (most providing cafeterias and meal plans) or in apartments in the city (self-catering).
-Take a look at the Accommodation Services office for information about the complete range of housing options.
+Take a look at the Accommodation page office for information about the complete range of housing options.

 Students are free to make their own travel arrangements after being officially accepted into the program.
 Although there is no specific 'group flight', you will receive contact information for all of the program participants which will allow students to find a travel partner to Edinburgh.
 You will receive information about traveling from the airport to your accommodation as part of your acceptance packet from the University of Edinburgh.